Skip to content

 REMEMBER: If an invoice on the list is linked to a change in the project, it will be marked in the appropriate column as shown in the screenshot below.

-Section titled “Types of Settlement Invoices”Settlement invoices are documents used for financial settlement between two parties of a contract for services rendered or products delivered.
-They are used to settle payments and reflect the progress in the execution of a project or contract.
+Settlement invoices are documents used for financial settlement between two parties of a contract for completed services or delivered products.
+They are used to settle payments and reflect project or contract execution progress.

 Partial or full invoice applies when:

-Advance and final invoices are used when:
+Advance invoice is used when:

 Stage invoicing is used when:

-the project consists of several stages or parts that can be billed separately,
+• the project consists of several stages or parts that can be billed separately,

-we want to maintain financial liquidity instead of waiting for the entire project to be completed.
+• we want to maintain financial liquidity instead of waiting for the entire project to be completed.

 REMEMBER: First, enter the advance or deposit calculated when creating the stages, and after completing the stage, issue an invoice for the remaining amount assigned to that stage.